Train Binary GLM Logistic Regression Classifier Using Classification Learner App

-Classification Learner app, using the
+Classification Learner app using the

-ionosphere data set that
+ionosphere data set which

-Learner.
+contains two classes.
 In the

-ionosphere data, the response variable is categorical
+ionosphere data, the response variable

-with two levels:
+is categorical with two levels:

 g represents good radar returns, and

 b represents bad radar returns.

 ionospheredata set and define some variables from the data set to use for a classification.